Aug 6, 2012

 Preheat the oven to 450 degrees.

 Spray a large pan with olive oil.
-Turn heat to low and add onions.
+Turn heat to medium high and add onions.
 Stir frequently for about 20 minutes.
 The onions should first soften, then begin to turn brown as they become softer.
 If they start to get brown and crisp around the edges, reduce the heat.
 You can also spray them with a little more olive oil.
 This can take some time and patience, but the end product is well worth it!
 Obviously (and unfortunately) I haven’t perfected this (look at the sad onions in my photos).

 Sprinkle some cornmeal on a baking sheet.
 Divide your dough into two portions, and using your hands, stretch and work the dough into a circle about 5 – 6 inches in diameter.
 Place it on the baking sheet.
 Evenly divide the ricotta amongst the two pieces of dough and spread, leaving a thin border for the crust.
 Lightly sprinkle with salt and pepper.
 Top with the caramelized onions.
 Bake for 15 minutes.